FormingWorlds/PROTEUS/docs/usage.md

 proteus start --config [cfgfile]
 ```

 Where `[cfgfile]` is the path to the required configuration file.
-If
-`--config [cfgfile]` is not provided, then the default configuration
-located at `input/default.toml` will be used.
-Pass the flag `--resume` in
-order to resume the simulation from the disk.
+Pass the flag `--resume` in to resume the simulation from the disk.

 You can also run PROTEUS inside a Screen session using: